 Common Motorcyclist Injuries

 Motorcycles are a common vehicle on the today’s roadways.
 Many people bring out their “steel horses” at the first sign of warm weather to experience the thrill of riding down the interstate at freeway speeds or to simply tool around in their neighborhood.
 Though most motorcycle excursions are relatively uneventful, accidents can still happen.
 Below are some injuries that are unique to the motorcycle rider.
+With a car accident attorney you can gather all the legal advice you need for your case.

 Unlike the occupant of a vehicle, who is surrounded by a steel frame, the motorcycle driver has nothing between him and the hazards of a crash.
 When a motorcyclist is thrown from the bike, instinct will cause him or her to bring the arms to the front of the body for protection.
 This action results in extreme force on the arms that can lead to torn skin, bruising and nerve damage.